elifesciences/jats-xml-to-pdf/README.md

     ./run.sh

-This will build the Docker images and create a file `built.flag` that prevents the containers from being built by `./run.sh` again.
+This will build the Docker images and create a file `built.flag` that prevents the containers from being built again by `./run.sh`.

 Use `./run.sh` again to start the generation/testing process.